-The Physician Portal is a web-based point of access to ChartMaxx, X-ray results, PACS, lab & transcription results, Surgery Schedule, on-line physician directory and more.
+While EPIC is the source for patient information, the Physician Portal provides web-based access to a wide range of clinical information, as well as an on-line physician directory.
 You can access the Physician Portal from the hospital or by using a VPN connection from your home or office (RSA token is required).